dcarver1/carverd/_drafts/body_mind.md

 - ignore them
 - resist them
 - use them to blend
 The last of these is what is suggested. most of this centers around the idea of working with what you have.
-Making the most of a situtation or idea
+Making the most of a situation or idea

 2. Accommodation
 description of the learning processed